alexortner/kubernetes-on-raspberry-pi/apps/1_helloRaspi/README.md

     name: helloraspi
 ```

-## Replicaset that runs one pod on each node
+## Daemonset that runs one pod on each node

-a replicaset takes care that the same aplication runs on all nodes at least once
+a daemonset takes care that the same pod runs on all nodes at least once
 Use case: Basic Sensors should always monitor the edge device (eg. temperatur)

 First we create a simple replica set that runs helloRaspi on each node

 ```
 apiVersion: apps/v1
-kind: ReplicaSet
+kind: DaemonSet
 metadata:
   name: helloraspi
 spec:
   selector:
     matchLabels:
       app: helloraspi # has to match .spec.template.metadata.labels
-  replicas: 4 # by default is 1
   template:
     metadata:
       labels: